forrestbaer/launchpad-pro-multimidi/README.md

 You'll definitely need *some* C programming experience, but we've deliberately kept much of the firmwarey nastiness tucked away, to make the process a little friendlier.

 # Philosophy

+In Atomic Design the "button" for example, is an Atom.
+But with a Launchpad Pro, since a button or pad is almost the only level of UI, we break down what goes into a button as the Atoms, which build up a button/pad as a molecule rich with functionality.

+## Firmware Code notes:

 We could have released the full source for the factory shipping firmware, but we decided not to for a variety of reasons.
 Instead, we created a simplified framework for developing "apps" on Launchpad Pro, which comprises a build environment, application entry points / API, and a library of low level source code.
 Our reasoning is as follows:

 - There is no value in customising low level routines such as LED multiplexing or ADC scanning - this code has been carefully tweaked over many months to deliver the best results, and is not something you'd want to mess with.